Comp-Wolf/Dev-Ops_Repo/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

 - Click `ok` button.

-- Enter `This is a linux slave node for jenkins` in the description field.
+- Enter `This is a compwolf slave node for jenkins` in the description field.

 - "Number of executors" is the maximum number of concurrent builds that Jenkins may perform on this node.
 Enter `2` in this field.

 - An agent needs to have a directory dedicated to Jenkins.
 Specify the path to this directory on the agent.
 Enter `/usr/jenkins` in the "Remote root directory" field.

-- Enter `Linux` in the "Labels" field.
+- Enter `compwolf` in the "Labels" field.

 - Select `Launch agent via execution of command on the master` from dropdown menu in the "Launch method" field.